grantjenks/python-sortedcontainers/docs/sortedlistwithkey.rst

    .. method:: L.as_list()

-      Very efficiently convert the :class:`SortedList` to a class:`list`.
+      Very efficiently convert the :class:`SortedListWithKey` to a class:`list`.

       :rtype: :class:`list`